 Many elements go into establishing authority regarding search engines like Google.

 In addition to the factors mentioned above, authority is accrued over time as a result of aspects like:

 - Optimized on-page elements and content.

-The problem is, it’s impossible to build trust and credibility overnight – just like real life.
+The problem is, it’s impossible to build trust and credibility overnight – just like in real life.
 Authority is earned and built over time.

-3. Good SEO Also Means a Better User Experience
+4. Good SEO Also Means a Better User Experience

 Customers know what they want.
 If they can’t find it, there’s going to be a problem.
 And performance will suffer.